You never know where a terrific spice blend might be hiding.

 - 1/2 teaspoon ground cinnamon

-- 1 teaspoon mustard seeds (yellow or brown)
+- 1 teaspoon mustard seed (yellow or brown)

 - Pinch cayenne or chipotle chili powder